gmoustri/dwal_planner/README.md

 * **`toggle_cluster_spin`** ([std_srvs/Empty])

     Activate/deactive each level for the computation of clusters.
-Service accepts and *int32[]* array of '0s' and '1s', setting and usetting each corresponding level.
+Service accepts an *int32[]* array of '0s' and '1s', setting and usetting each corresponding level.
 For example calling the service with [0,1,1] will deactive the first level in the clustering process, and allow the rest two (if there are three levels)

  * **`toggle_cluster_slice`** ([std_srvs/Empty])

     Perform directional slicing between source and target cluster groups.

 ## Parameters
-The parameters are broken into 3 groups; the first defines the rolling costamp; the second defines the generation of the paths and the third sets the clustering condition.
+The parameters are broken into 3 groups; the first defines the rolling costamp; the second defines the generation of the paths and the third sets the clustering conditions.
 These are located in the file **dwal_params.yaml** in the top folder.

 ### General Parameters